Bitrise raises $20 million for mobile continuous integration and delivery

 Bitrise supports a wide range of platforms and frameworks, including iOS, macOS, Android, Xamarin, Ionic, Cordova, React Native, and Flutter, with customizable block-based workflows that can be rebuilt, reconfigured, specified for repeat stages, and connected together on the fly.
 A smart cache configures caching at setup for all dependencies, and every build runs in its own virtual machine that discards data at the end of the build.

-Bitrise integrates with GitHub, GitLab, and BitBucket for end-to-end integration testing, feature merging, and deployment, and offers trigger functionality that optionally builds for push, pull requests, tag events, and more.
+Bitrise integrates with GitHub, GitLab, and BitBucket for end-to-end integration testing, feature merging, and deployment and offers trigger functionality that optionally builds for push, pull requests, tag events, and more.
 Moreover, it boasts over 180 integrations with tools like Jira and Slack and platform-specific features like autonomous code signing for iOS, compatibility with Firebase Test Lab for Android, and automatic deployment to third-party services like HockeyApp and TestFairy and stores like Google Play and iTunes connect.

 “We’re investing heavily into expanding the stages of the DevOps process we cover, as well as bringing management and monitoring for all these processes together into a single screen mobile DevOps solution,” he said.
 “Additionally, we’re looking to double the number of supported integrations to 400 by the end of the year.
 All of this will mean even less time spent configuring connections to the services you use, less time looking for the metrics you need, and more time to build and operate impactful mobile experiences.”